Vanessa Fudge, Founder, Leading Well

 Personal peak performance at work is directly related to your ability to sustain a fulfilling life.

-The two are not mutually exclusive but rather inter-dependent and nowhere is this more evident than it is in leadership roles.
+The two are not mutually exclusive but rather inter-dependent and no where is this more evident than in leadership roles.

 Many factors contribute to a peak performing organisation, not the least being the critical connection between your strategic and cultural vision, a focus on the larger system rather than teams in isolation, leadership development as a cohesive pathway rather than a set of development events and the list goes on.